Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 having little idea what they were about to go through.

-Finally, the door opened, and Mother Myun came in, followed by Thurrsto and Faarek, who they knew, and another Whitecrest they...didn't...but...
+Finally, the door opened, and Mother Myun came in, followed by Thurrsto and Faarek, who they knew, and another Whitecrest they... didn't... but...

 *Daar's balls*, it was **Genshi**.
 The Whitecrest Champion.

 They looked at each other, and both gulped.

 "And here we are," said Myun breezily.
-"Champion, Brothers....these are Toran, and Tybal."
+"Champion, Brothers... these are Toran, and Tybal."
 She gestured to each of them in turn.
 "I'll leave you to it.
 And boys," she said, pointing at her own eyes and then at them with two fingers on one paw, "Good luck."
 She winked, and exited.